 TV-MA | 59 min | Crime, Drama, Thriller

-Baltimore drug scene, seen through the eyes of drug dealers and law enforcement.
+The Baltimore drug scene, as seen through the eyes of drug dealers and law enforcement.

 Created by former reporter David Simon and employing a staff of writers that included some of the best authors working in the crime genre (like George Pelecanos, Dennis Lehane and Richard Price), "The Wire" is not only one of the best and most realistic dramas ever made but also the rare TV show that successfully married hard-boiled crime fiction and trenchant social commentary (about topics as diverse as the drug war, police corruption, public education, labor unions and ethics in journalism) without ever coming across as heavy-handed or preachy.
 No wonder the series won hundreds of awards and endorsements during and after its run, including being called out by U.S. President Barack Obama as his favorite TV series ever.